slooi/netninjamern/learnings.md

 			schema.pre('updateOne', function () { this.setOptions({ runValidators: true }) });
 		});
 ```
-11) Use `strict:true` when defining mongoose schema so users can't add more fields on update
+11) Use `strict:true` or `strict:"throw"` when defining mongoose schema so users can't add more fields on update
 ```
 const SchemaWorkout = new mongoose.Schema<Workout>({
 	title: {